rhdmalone/ocp-sustaining-bot/README.md

 ## Contributions

+Skills required for contributsions are the basic python coding , cloud providers SDK  , jira and jekins integration knowledge .
+Even if you dont have it we can learn and do it.

 Feel free to fork the repository and submit pull requests.
 Contributions are welcome!

 1. Fork this repository
 2. Create a new branch (git checkout -b feature-branch)